It can be hard to know where to start when finding entry level jobs, there are many things to consider, from deciding what graduat

 But don't pass judgement, just give them their drink and hope that they'll one day realise all the health benefits of caffeine that they're missing out on...

-A decaf coffee drinker (unlike their caffeine counter-parts) are less likely to have a meltdown, so they’ll always be a good source of help when you need it.
+A decaf coffee drinker (unlike their caffeine counter-parts) are less likely to have a meltdown, so they will always be a good source of help when you need it.

 Hot chocolate drinkers want to unleash their inner child - they express their flamboyance through whipped cream, chocolate sprinkles and an assortment of flavoured syrups.